 Community Care Licensing Division is beginning to send their inspectors more frequently, now with COVID-19 restrictions easing up.
-Are you wondering what sorts of citations they commonly give out?
+Are you wondering the most common citations given by CCLD are?
 Look no further!

 Licensing will take the temperature between the closest faucet to the water heater and the one furthest away to get the most accurate reading.
 Both readings must be between 105°F and 120°F.